Tellysone87/Tellysone87/README.md

 <h3>Biography</h3>

 <p>My name is Shantel Williams and I am a aspiring IT professional.
+I graduated from Macomb Community College in 2021 with an associate degree in Computer Science and an average gpa of 3.6.
 I am a pursuing a career in Computer Engineering.
 I have experience in C#, C++, Java, javaScript, Jinja, Ajax, Api's, postgresSQL, sql, Css and Python.
-I have completed several personal projects.
 I most recently completed a Full-Stack Web Bootcamp though HackBright Academy.
 My finished project is called PackTrack you can reivew this project by following the link below.
 I also will be resuming a Roblox Studio project using Lua and blender.
-I graduated from Macomb Community College in 2021 with an associate degree in Computer Science and an average gpa of 3.6.
-Click below to view my personal projects.
+Click below to view many of my personal projects.
 Each project contains a read me file with a short summary.
 Thank you!</p>

 <ul>
   <li><a href="https://github.com/Tellysone87/packTrack">PackTrack<a></li>